Become an associate

 Lead Assessment Writers are responsible for creating question papers and mark schemes which reflect the requirements set out in the blueprint.

-This is a great opportunity for education professionals with expert knowledge of Geography.
+This is a great opportunity for education professionals with expert knowledge of Economics.
 The role can be worked alongside other professional commitments and is primarily home based.
 You will be expected to attend a number of meetings which will be remotely via Microsoft Teams.

 Key deliverables